Elkhart County, Indiana: Name

-The origin of "Elkhart" is not known.
-Three theories have been proposed: a) the area was named after a native tribe (although no historical evidence has surfaced to prove the existence of such a tribe); b) the Island Park in Elkhart City has the shape of an elk's heart.
-Although this theory is carried on the city's website, simple logic throws shade on this possibility. c) The county was named after the Shawnee Indian chief Elkhart, cousin of the famous Chief Tecumseh, and father of princess Mishawaka (for whom neighboring Mishawaka is named).
+The name Elkhart is a euphemization of "Elks-heart", which refers to the now extinct Eastern elk.
+The name has been attached to the Elkhart River and surrounding area since at least 1749, when it was recorded in French as Coeur de cerf ("elk's heart") as the name of a Miami village there.
+The place name in Miami-Illinois is mihšiiwiateehi ("elk's heart").
+Later in the 18th century the area was inhabited by the Potawatomi; in the Potawatomi language, the place is likewise known as mzewəodeʔig, "at the elk heart".
+The name may reflect a prehistoric association of the Elkhart area with the Kaskaskia people, whom the Miami called "elk hearts".

+Other explanations have been suggested.
+According to an account by two Miami leaders (Jean Baptiste Richardville and Le Gros) recorded in 1824, the name arose from two women fighting over an elk's heart that had been hung up to dry.
+Alternatively, some historians including Jacob Piatt Dunn have associated the name with the shape of an island in the Elkhart River that is stated to resemble an elk's heart.
+This theory has been carried on the city's website.

+A popular but non-historical account claims that the county was named after a Shawnee Indian chief named "Elkhart", who was ostensibly a cousin of the famous Chief Tecumseh, and father of "princess Mishawaka" (for whom, according to the story, neighboring Mishawaka is named).
+This story originated in Legends of Michigan and the Old North West, an 1875 collection of historical fiction by Michigan politician Flavius J. Littlejohn.

 Geography

 According to the 2010 census, the county has a total area of 467.97 sqmi, of which 463.17 sqmi (or 98.97%) is land and 4.80 sqmi (or 1.03%) is water.
 The county sits in mostly rural farmland with rolling hills in its northeast corner.
 Those hills were formed by glaciers and are part of the St. Lawrence Seaway Continental Divide.

 The St. Joseph River, which flows from Michigan, across the Michigan border north of Bristol, is the main waterway in Elkhart County.
 The Elkhart River enters the county east of Millersburg and winds its way through Goshen and Dunlap to Island Park in Elkhart where it meets the St. Joseph.
 The Little Elkhart River flows into the county southeast of Middlebury and creates some scenic views in Bonneyville Mills County Park before emptying into the St. Joseph near Bristol.
 Numerous creeks wind their way through the countryside and several lakes, including Simonton Lake, dot the landscape.

 Fifteen unincorporated communities also exist in the county.
 They are Benton, Bonneyville Mills, Dunlap, Foraker, Garden Village, Jimtown, Locke, Midway, New Paris, Nibbyville, Simonton Lake, Southwest, Vistula, and Waterford Mills.